AIinMinutes/AIinMinutes.github.io/_sources/content/intro.md

-# ❤️AIinMinutes
+# @AIinMinutes

-## Data and AI Concepts by ❤️AIinMinutes
+## Data and AI Concepts by @AIinMinutes

-Welcome to a comprehensive collection of Data Science and AI concepts, originally shared on [❤️AIinMinutes](https://threads.net/@AIinMinutes).
+Welcome to a comprehensive collection of Data Science and AI concepts, originally shared on [@AIinMinutes](https://threads.net/@AIinMinutes).
 This interactive book covers topics ranging from foundational mathematics to cutting-edge generative AI, designed to support both learners and professionals in the field of data science.

 ## What's Inside?